-A workflow, in its purest sense, is the steps required to complete a business process.
+ERP workflow automation, in its purest sense, involves the automation of multiple steps required to complete a business process.
 A workflow will most likely span across multiple departments, requiring multiple individuals and functions to be involved.
 These people and functions will all need to get their part right and completed within a timely fashion in order to ensure the process runs smoothly to completion.
 More often than not, the successful and efficient completion of this process has an impact on the business – usually in a financial sense.

 In larger organisations, there are likely to be a number of core business processes across the various departments, and perhaps even across multiple geographies, from month-end to production.
 The workflows within these processes may have dependencies and interlink with other processes.
 So you can see where this has the potential to become more complex.